Runny Paint – 5 Easy Fixes to Watery Paint Problems

 • Test the paint by brushing it on a nearby surface.

-Add some more thinner – if the paint is still not at the right consistency.
+• Add some more thinner – if the paint is still not at the right consistency.

-If you are using water or latex-based paints, hydroxyethyl-cellulose (HEC) will thicken it rather quickly.
+If you are using water or latex-based paints, hydroxyethyl-cellulose (HEC) is a substance that will help reduce the amount of water present and will thicken the paint rather quickly.

 • Pour the paint into a larger container.